pathunstrom/makinggames/talk-notes-2018-pyohio/5-modeling.md

-We advance our loop, and now we get to the _fun_ part.
+We advance through our loop, and now we get to the _fun_ part.
 In the simulation is where the game happens.
 A bunch of objects moving and interacting according to the rules we write.